The YogAlign® Method of Yoga ~ Pain Free Yoga from Your Inner Core

 level of yoga.

-adventure and weekend athletes who unfortunately have to spend a great
+Many people are weekend athletes who unfortunately have to spend a great

 deal of time sitting in chairs or driving in cars with the spine collapsed

 imbalances that set the stage for serious joint and muscle injuries.
-Most
+Most people

 have compensated for these activities by developing dysfunctional patterns